studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

 [^6]: In some respects, this is reminiscent of the conditions at a semiconductor junction, except that here the charge carriers are not electrons and holes, but various types of positively charged ions moving in a concentration gradient whose motions can be controlled by the opening and closing of selectively acting pores.

 The conditions in a resting nerve cell can be described as follows: “pumping” increases the sodium-ion concentration outside the cell and the potassium-ion concentration inside, opening the pores for potassium-ion diffusion.
-This therefore causes potassium ions to diffuse from the inside to the outside until such a high positive charge has built up on the outside that no further potassium ions can diffuse to the outside because of the repulsive forces.
+This, therefore, causes potassium ions to diffuse from the inside to the outside until such a high positive charge has built up on the outside that no further potassium ions can diffuse to the outside because of the repulsive forces.

 Signal transmission along an axon by an action potential starts with the sudden opening of the sodium pores at one point of the axon.
 Since the sodium ion concentration is higher on the outside than on the inside, numerous sodium ions migrate to the inside of the nerve cell, so that